viltgroup/minium-training/minium-training.md

 browser.get("http://minium.vilt.io/sample-app/");
 ```

-- Position your cursor where you want to insert the
+- Position your cursor where you want to insert the generated code
 - Start Selector Gadget
 - On the web driver browser, click on `Tags` table header cell: